mozilla/Overscripted-Data-Analysis-Challenge/analyses/2019_03_aliamcami_value_analyses/README.md

 # Overview

+## JSON
-All the greatest values are JSON, but they represent very little percentage of the whole data.
+All the greatest values are JSON, but they represent very little percentual of the whole data.

 ### Most of the data have small value_len
     (mean = 1356 for the 10% sample)